unitaryfoundation/jeff/docs/faqs.md

 ### Why not QIR?

-[QIR](https://www.qir-alliance.org/) was originally designed as a low-level, hardware-facing IR for optimization, for example using the QIR Adaptor Tool (QAT).
+[QIR](https://www.qir-alliance.org/) was originally designed as a low-level, hardware-facing IR for optimization, for example using the QIR Adapter Tool (QAT).
 However, QIR today is used less for quantum optimization as it is quite low-level (missing a lot of the higher-level abstractions we would like to preserve during compilation), and is predominantly used as a low-level interchange format between software frameworks and hardware providers.